wavefrontHQ/docs/pages/doc/proxies_configuring.md

 </tr>
 <tr>
 <td>jsonListenerPorts</td>
-<td>Ports to listen on for incoming JSON-formatted metrics.
+<td>TCP ports to listen on for incoming JSON-formatted metrics.
 Default: none.</td>
 <td>A comma-separated list of available port numbers.
 Can be a single port.</td>
 <td></td>
 <td></td>